Lhasa Apso dog breed information and advice

 Feeding and nutrition

-Feed Lhasa Apso puppies small amounts around 3-4 times a day, remember, they only have small tummies.
-As they grow up, you can reduce the number of times and increase the portion sizes as per guidelines on the dog food packaging.
+Feed Lhasa Apso puppies small amounts around 3 – 4 times a day, but remember, they only have small tummies.
+As they grow up, you can reduce the number of feeds but increase the portion sizes as per guidelines on the dog food packaging.

 You’ll need to keep an eye on your Lhasa Apso’s weight.
 Sometimes it can be difficult to see their weight if they have a long coat, so weigh them regularly.
 Grooming is an ideal time to feel your dog’s shape and check if they are putting weight on.
 It helps to measure their food and keep the treats to a minimum for when training and for when they’re extra-special good dogs only.